puppetsw/AUS-Cadastral-Tools/README.md

 Cadastral Tools is a set of tools/commands for cadastral drafting in Autodesk AutoCAD.
 This plugin contains commands to help with point creation and common measurement practices with cadastral surveying.

+The commands make use of transient graphics to help displying information to the user.

 The library was originally developed for AutoCAD R21.0 (2017) and `.NET Framework 4.6.1`.
 I have included project files for later releases of Autodesk AutoCAD.

 ## Commands